Key information

 2:1

-Upper Second Class Honours degree or equivalent in Psychology or any Psychology joint degree accredited by the British Psychological Society.
+Upper Second Class Bachelor Honours degree or equivalent in Psychology or any Psychology joint degree accredited by the British Psychological Society.

-Normally, we require a UK 2:1 (Honours) or equivalent in Psychology or any Psychology joint degree accredited by the British Psychological Society.
-Applicants are expected to have 60% or equivalent in dissertation from their undergraduate studies.
-Applicants should have relevant practical experience and/or a relevant dissertation, project or other relevant research experience.
-Applicants should have at least a basic appreciation of forensic psychology as well as good references.
-Applicants will be interviewed before being given an offer.
+Applicants are expected to have 60% or equivalent in dissertation from their undergraduate studies, and should have relevant practical experience and/or a relevant dissertation, project or other relevant research experience.

 International & EU requirements